 Flower Drying Methods

 Always collect flowers that are in peak condition – almost completely open and free from insect damage or breakage.
 Use pruning shears or scissors to cut the stems when plants are dry to avoid mold.
 Remove leaves from the stem, as they don’t dry well.
 If planning to wire the stems, do so before drying.

-The most popular flower-drying methods are air drying, chemical drying and pressing.
-It also is possible to preserve stems and leaves with a glycerin soak.
+The most popular flower-drying methods are air drying, chemical drying, and pressing.
+It is also possible to preserve stems and leaves with a glycerin soak.
 Experiment with different flowers and drying methods to find what works best for you.

 The easiest and least expensive method of drying flowers is by air drying.
 Simply bundle several stems together and tie at the base.
 Hang upside down in a warm, dark room (such as a closet) for two to three weeks.
 Good flowers for this method include:

 Most professionals recommend preserving flowers from the garden by using silica gel, available in craft stores.
 Although expensive, silica gel can be reused many times.
 Flowers shrink less and hold their shapes better.
 Preserving color when drying flowers works best with this method, too.
 Leave plants and flowers in the mixture in an airtight container for several days to a week, depending on the flower.

 For faster results, silica gel can be used in the microwave in an uncovered, glass container.
 Times vary from one minute for smaller, thinner flowers to three minutes for thicker-petaled flowers.
 When dried, remove from microwave, but leave in the silica gel for 12 to 24 hours.